Apidra Solostar pens

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Redness, swelling, itching, or mild pain at the injection site.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing; muscle pain); changes in vision; chills; confusion; fainting; fast or irregular heartbeat; loss of consciousness; mood changes; nightmares or trouble sleeping; seizures; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent headache; slurred speech; tingling in the hands, feet, lips, or tongue; tremor; trouble breathing; trouble concentrating; trouble walking; unusual hunger; unusual sweating; weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing; muscle pain); change in skin to thick or thin where the injection was given; changes in vision; chills; confusion; fainting; fast or irregular heartbeat; loss of consciousness; mood changes; nightmares or trouble sleeping; seizures; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent headache; slurred speech; tingling in the hands, feet, lips, or tongue; tremor; trouble breathing; trouble concentrating; trouble walking; unusual hunger; unusual sweating; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center or emergency room immediately.Proper storage of Apidra Solostar pens: